12 Most Affordable Online Colleges – Cheap Options in 2026

 1) University of North Carolina at Pembroke

-The University of Carolina at Pembroke is one of the cheapest online colleges in the U.S. An in-state full-time undergraduate living on campus will pay $1,000 a year in tuition, and $2,490 a year in fees.
-An out-of-state resident should expect to pay $5,000 a year in tuition, and $2,490 in fees.
-In 2022, 36% of Pembroke undergraduates were enrolled exclusively in distance education.
+The University of Carolina at Pembroke is one of the cheapest online colleges in the U.S. An in-state, full-time undergraduate will pay $1,000 a year in tuition, while an out-of-state student will pay $5000 per year.
+All students in these affordable online college programs will pay roughly $600 per year in fees.
+Strikingly, 36% of Pembroke undergraduates were enrolled exclusively in distance education during a recent year.

 2) Clayton State University

-Compared to the $2,540 tuition that in-state residents pay here for 15 credit hours, the E-tuition for the same credit load is not significantly higher, at $2,539.95.
+Compared to the $2,610 tuition that in-state residents pay here for 15 credit hours, the “eTuition” for the same credit load ranges slightly higher, from $2,610.95 to $2,985.
+However, as an online student, you won’t be on the hook for the $500 in university fees.
 Meanwhile, out-of-state tuition amounts to $9,241 for 15 credit hours.
 All students pay a technology fee of $57.
 Remote students can choose from among 22 Online Majors.
-In 2022, 39% of Clayton undergraduates were enrolled exclusively in distance education.
+In 2023, 34.7% of Clayton undergraduates were enrolled exclusively in distance education.

 3) University of North Carolina at Greensboro

 The University of North Carolina at Greensboro also provides more transparency around their online vs. in-person rates.
-Remote in-state students should expect to pay an annual amount of $5,436 for both tuition and fees.
-Out-of-state remote students will notice a steep hike in costs, with a total of $20,595 for tuition and fees.
+Online in-state students should expect to pay an annual amount of $5,468 for both tuition and fees.
+Out-of-state online students will notice a steep hike in costs, with a total of $21,820 for tuition and fees.

 4) Florida Atlantic University